-Methods: The images of all horses that had undergone a head or neck CT examination between February 2018 and August 2019 at the study hospital were retrospectively reviewed.
+Methods: This was a retrospective analytical cross-sectional study design.
+The images of all horses that had undergone a head or neck CT examination between February 2018 and August 2019 at the study hospital were reviewed.
 All horses in which the longitudinal odontoid ligament of the C1-C2 articulation could be viewed in entirety and for which full clinical records were available were chosen for inclusion in the study.
-Horses were excluded if full clinical history and examination records were not available, or if the longitudinal odontoid ligaments could not be viewed in entirety from the cranial attachment on C1 to the caudal attachment on C2 .
-The study had prior approval by
+Horses were excluded if the longitudinal odontoid ligaments could not be viewed in entirety from the cranial attachment on C1 to the caudal attachment on C2 .
+The study had prior approval by the University of Liverpool Ethics Review Committee, approval number VREC814

 .

-The majority of CT examinations were performed with the patients restrained with standing sedation using a combination of intravenous acepromazine, (0.03mg/kg), morphine (0.1mg/kg) and romifidine (0.06-0.08mg/kg).
-A small number of patients, due to lack of patient compliance or due to a request to include all of the cervical spine, underwent general anaesthesia and CT examination was then performed with the patient positioned in right lateral recumbency.
-General anaesthesia was induced with ketamine (2.7mg/kg i.v) and diazepam (0.07mg/kg i.v).
-Following induction, general anaesthesia was maintained with sevoflurane with an end-tidal anaesthetic agent concentration of between 3.1 – 3.2%.
-Included horses were presented for CT examination for a variety of reasons.

-Images were obtained using a 16 slice, 90cm bore, multidector, CT scanner (Canon Aquillion, Canon Medical Systems Ltd. Crawley, UK) XXXXXXXXXXXX.
-The head and neck of the patient were supported on a custom made, radiolucent carbon fibre table (XXXXXXXXXXXX).
-Scanning parameters varied slightly between patients; most images were acquired using 16 row x 1.0mm detector width, 120 KVp and 300 mAs, 550mm field of view, 1.0 or 0.5mm slice thickness, tube rotation time 0.75secs and gantry pitch 0.688.
-All images were reconstructed using a smooth, soft-tissue algorithm and a standard or sharp bone algorithm.

-The clinical records were reviewed by one of the authors (blinded to the results of the CT examination.
-The age, breed, type, use, sex, reason for presentation and presence or absence of clinical signs of head shaking, neck pain or poor performance were recorded.
-The findings of clinical examination on presentation at the hospital were recorded.
-The clinical examination for all horses on arrival at the hospital followed a standardised protocol and was performed by either a ECVS certified equine surgeon, ECEIM equine internal medicine or ACVSMR equine sports medicine clinician or resident, overseeing the case on admission.
-If, after the initial examination, neurological deficits were suspected then further proprioceptive evaluation was performed.
-If dental disease was suspected, or reported, oral examination with a full mouth speculum and dental mirror was also performed.
-For horses reported to headshake, or demonstrate poor performance, additional dynamic evaluation was undertaken.
-Horses were grouped into those that were referred for investigations of problems other than headshaking, neck pain or poor performance not associated with the(Group 1) and horses referred for further investigations of suspected idiopathic headshaking, poor performance (not related to dental pathology) or neck pain of undetermined origin (Group 2).
+The clinical records were reviewed by one of the authors,( an intern in equine studies),MRblinded to the results of the CT examination.
+The age, breed, use, sex, primary presenting problem and presence or absence of clinical signs of head shaking, neck pain (as evidenced by reduced range of cervical spine range of motion or resentment of palpation of the neck) or abnormal behaviour were recorded as a binary yes or no. The findings of clinical examination on presentation at the hospital were recorded.
+Horses were grouped into those that were referred for investigations of problems other than headshaking or neck pain and therefore hypothesised as being not associated with the presence of mineralisation the longitudinal odontoid ligament (Group 1) and horses referred for further investigations of suspected idiopathic headshaking, or neck pain as a primary compliant and in which mineralisation of the longitudinal odontoid ligament may be of concern.(Group 2).